Improving Affordability of Prescription Drugs

 Q & A with Minal Patel

 Out-of-pocket expenses for prescription medications impose a heavy financial burden, especially on low- and middle-income patients with chronic diseases, often reducing adherence to medication and worsening health outcomes.
-House Democrats have launched an investigation on the rising prices of life-saving drugs like insulin.
+In January 2019, House Democrats launched an investigation on the rising prices of life-saving drugs like insulin.

 Minal Patel is the John G. Searle Assistant Professor in the Department of Health Behavior and Health Education at the University of Michigan's School of Public Health.
 Her research focuses on improving the capacity for both individuals and health systems to manage chronic diseases.